 Stoic Week is an annual event that invites you to ‘live like a Stoic for a week’.
 It is run online and is completely free.
-Since 2012 over 25,000 people have signed up for Stoic Week.
+Since 2012 nearly 40,000 people have signed up for Stoic Week.
 Participants complete a questionnaire before starting and another at the end that enable us to assess how much following Stoic life guidance has benefitted you.
 To date the results have consistently shown that people who participate see a reduction in negative emotions and an increase in life satisfaction.
-This year we also also introducing a new version: Stoic Week for Students.
+In 2021 we also introduced a new version: Stoic Week for Students.

 Can a new course based on ancient philosophy really transform your life in just one week?, The Daily Mail (2019)